Luke2642/notes/README.md

 uv pip install -e . --no-build-isolation
 ```

-However, it's much faster to build only for your GPU:
+This does take a while.
+Next time I should investigate if there is a faster way to build only for your GPU:

 ```

+CUDA_VISIBLE_DEVICES=0 NUNCHAKU_INSTALL_MODE=FAST uv pip install -v -e . --no-build-isolation

+or perhaps

 # For a sm_120 (Blackwell: RTX 5090)
 TORCH_CUDA_ARCH_LIST="12.0" uv pip install -v -e . --no-build-isolation